Christians CAN redeem Halloween! We don’t have to run and hide from it!

 Halloween is a topic I have largely ignored in nearly five years of blogging.
 In an effort to avoid controversy, I kept my fingers stilled and let the others do the typing.

-But I’ve grown to enjoy the day so much over the past few years that I’ve decided to share with you that, despite the way Halloween can divide followers of Jesus, I believe Christians can redeem Halloween.
+But I’ve grown to enjoy the activities we do in our neighborhood the past few years that I’ve decided to share with you that, despite the way Halloween can divide followers of Jesus, I believe Christians can redeem Halloween.

 3 Ways Christians Can Redeem Halloween

 1. Use spooky decorations as conversation starters with your kids.

 I don’t know about you, but it’s impossible for us to exit our driveway without spotting spooky decorations during the month of October.